codebling/awesome/docs/90-FAQ.md

 ### Why are new clients urgent by default?

-You can change this by wrapping `awful.ewmh.activate(c)` in your rc.lua.
-If you don't want new clients to be urgent by default put this in your rc.lua:
+By default, new windows/clients will highlight the tag they appear on, unless the tag is currently visible.
+You can change this behaviour by wrapping `awful.ewmh.activate(c)` in your rc.lua.
+If you don't want new clients to be urgent by default, put this in your rc.lua:

     client.disconnect_signal("request::activate", awful.ewmh.activate)
     function newactivate(c, context, hints)